What You Should Know About This Degree

 Though many colleges and universities are getting away from requiring standardized tests, others continue to require tests like the Graduate Record Examination (GRE).
 Whichever program or programs you decide to apply to, make sure that you review the application requirements to make sure that you have taken all appropriate examinations and have provided all documentation in time for their stated deadlines.

 The tuition for Master’s in Web Development is generally charged based upon the number of credits being taken, plus any additional fees or course costs.
 Part-time programs generally cost less than full-time.
-If you need help paying for your graduate education, be sure to research scholarships, tuition reimbursement and financial aid options.
+If you need help paying for your graduate education, be sure to research scholarships, tuition reimbursement, and other financial aid options.